Too late, I found you can't wait to become perfect, you got to go out and fall down and get up with everybody else.

 There are a lot of cryptic rants in this book and feels very Gothic in it's long, beautiful pose.
 There was one movement which really stood out for me, when the father of William, Charles Halloway, expounds on the nature of love.

 As so much focus is on the boys in the early chapters, Charles seems to sail in like a ghost, until it very much becomes his story.
-He's a flawed man, who's highly aware of his failings and wants to be better.
-Charles stands in as Bradbury's voice; an older man now philosophizing on the nature of good and evil.
+He’s a flawed man who’s highly aware of his failings and wants to be better.
+Charles stands in as Bradbury’s voice; an older man now philosophising on good and evil.

-Something Wicked This Way Comes has had a massive cultural impact and I found many small details which reminded me of stories which have come after.
+Something Wicked This Way Comes has had a massive cultural impact, and I found many minor details which reminded me of stories which have come after.
 Whether intentional or otherwise.
-There's a throwaway line about Siamese twins which bears a remarkable resemblance to two characters in the game Fran Bow.
+There’s a throwaway line about Siamese twins which bears a remarkable resemblance to two characters in the game, Fran Bow.
 The description of Mr. Electrico, one of the circus performers, reminded me of the Black Mirror episode Black Museum.

 Rating